Senior Travel Tips: How to Have Great Adventures as an Older Adult

-While you can book the trip online, it's sometimes easier to make special requests like wheelchair assistance, bulkhead seats with extra leg room, or expedited boarding if you speak to a human being.
-This can be especially important if your parent will need help getting all the way to his or her seat rather than just to the door of the plane.
+You can book a trip online.
+However, it's sometimes easier to make special requests like wheelchair assistance, bulkhead seats with extra legroom, or expedited boarding if you speak to a human being.
+Proper arrangements can be especially important if your parent will need help getting to their seat rather than just to the plane.

 Airlines are required by law to provide wheelchair service for free to any traveler who requests it.
-If your loved one has challenges with walking but doesn't actually need a wheelchair, ask if he or she can ride on an electric cart through the airport.
+If your loved one has challenges with walking but doesn't need a wheelchair, ask if they can ride on an electric cart through the airport.

 Don't forget to reconfirm all arrangements as you get closer to the travel date.
 The extra effort is worth it for your peace of mind.

 It's a good idea to encourage your parent to pack as light as possible.
 Your loved one may be able to avoid checking in luggage and waiting for it at the baggage carousel if everything fits in one carry-on-sized roller bag.
 If they check a bag, remind them not to put any important documents or medications in the checked bag.
 Those should go in hand luggage.
 Also, all liquids should be easily accessible for security screening.

 If your senior has a cell phone, make sure it's programmed with your contact information, as well as any emergency contact numbers they may need.
 If your parent does not have a cell phone, consider getting a prepaid one for the trip.
 If necessary, show him or her how to place and answer a call.
 You might also want to write down the steps he or she should follow to get in touch with you.

 If you cannot drive your parent to the airport yourself, you could book a taxi or arrange a ride with a service like Uber or Lyft.
 Organizations like ITN America and Papa offer transportation services specifically for seniors.
 Another option is to contact a volunteer driving program in your parent's local area.